nbry/hevy-program-extension/README.md

 ## What It Does

-Hevy is an excellent app for logging workouts, but the interface is as bit limited for designing multi-week periodized programs.
+Hevy is an excellent app for logging workouts, but the interface is a bit limited for designing multi-week periodized programs.
 This app fills that gap with a spreadsheet-like interface for building training programs, then pushes them to Hevy as routine folders so you can execute them from the Hevy app.

 <img width="1649" height="888" alt="image" src="https://github.com/user-attachments/assets/ad567bc1-81ae-4ff1-b2db-82601cf1843d" />